Constitution of the Socialist Party USA

 Section 1: National dues policy shall be set by the National Committee.
 State and local organizations may set their own dues rates.

-Section 2: No applicant shall be enrolled as a member in good standing of the Party without payment of the specified dues unless exemption is granted by the National Action Committee or the National Committee.
+Section 2: No applicant shall be enrolled as a member in good standing of the Party without payment of the specified dues unless exemption is granted by the National Executive Committee or the National Committee.

 ARTICLE VIII: National Conventions